 Every bachelor programme has a language coach (find your language coach here).
 The language coach can help you with language issues that hinder you during your studies.

-The university college offers a range of activities to boost your language proficiency (and hopefully improve your academic success).
+The university of applied sciences offers a range of activities to boost your language proficiency (and hopefully improve your academic success).

 - Feel free to use the checkslists with the core rules of netiquette, academic writing and note taking.